danielskowronski/Ugreen40GbpsNVMeAnd40mmFanHolder/docs/BOM.md

 For mounting fan to two fan plates:

-1. 4x M4x30 screw, non-flat head (flat head is nicer but requires changing one of fan plates)
+1. 4x M4x38 or M4x40 screw, non-flat head (flat head is nicer but requires changing one of fan plates)
-2. 4x M4 washer
-3. 4x M4 nut
+2. 4x M4 nut

 For connecting all the four plates (2x fan and 2x disk plates) to top and bottom plates:

-1. 16x M3x12mm screw with flat head
+1. 16x M3x8 or M3x10 screw with flat head
 2. 16x M3 nut

 Optionally, for vertical stacking (between each instance):

 1. 3x M3x12mm screw with non-flat head
 2. 3x M3 nut
-3. 3x M3 washer
+3. 6x M3 washer

 Options for placing on flat surfaces:

 - self-adhesive Velcro, for example 20mm wide tape from TESA, requires 2 strip pairs of length **to be determined**
 - self-adhesive strips, for example 2x medium 3M Command should fit
 - 4x self-adhesive rubber feet

+Optionally:

+- Kapton tape to wrap around enclosure on contact point to make it sit tightly